Grazia & Caterina Spanò's Ancestors

 Gaspare Spanò was baptized as Gasparo on July 30, 1604, in the St. Michele parish of Sciacca, Agrigento, Sicilia, Italy, the son of Giulia Grado and her husband Bastiano Spanò.
 (Mouse over and click on his baptism record upper right to enlarge in a new window or tab.)

-On July 9, 1628, Sciacca notary Giuseppe Cattano filed a marriage contract for Gaspare, who was now almost 24 years old, to marry 19 year-old Francesca Santangelo.
+On July 9, 1628, Sciacca notary Giuseppe Cattano filed a marriage contract for Gaspare, who was almost 24 years old, to marry 16 year-old Francesca Santangelo.
 (Mouse over and click on their marriage contract entry middle left to enlarge in a new window or tab.)
-She was baptized on November 9, 1608, in the Sciacca mother church parish, the daughter of Maria Marinello and her husband Michele Santangelo.
+She may be the Francesca who was baptized on February 16, 1612, in the Sciacca St. Michele parish, the daughter of Cosimo Santangelo and his wife Leonarda, whose surname is unknown.
 (Mouse over and click on her baptism record lower right to enlarge in a new window or tab.)
-Unfortunately a Sciacca church marriage record could not be found for them.
-It should be noted that the only available records for this time period are for the mother church, so they may have married in one of the other churches.
-They are the parents of two female ancestors.
+More than a month later on August 24th, 27th and September 3rd, church banns were read for them to marry.
+Another month passed before they married in the St. Michele church on October 8, 1628.
+On their marriage record only their father’s names are listed, so her parentage is uncertain.
+Gaspare and Francesca are the parents of two female ancestors.

 Bastiano Spanò was baptized as Bastiano Federico on January 10, 1576, in the mother church parish of Sciacca, Agrigento, Sicilia, Italy, the only known child of Giovanna Vitrano and her husband Antonino Spanò.
 (Mouse over and click on his Latin baptism record upper right to enlarge in a new window or tab.)